abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/updated-helm/postgresql-helm.md

 This document explains how to deploy **PostgreSQL** on Kubernetes using a **custom Helm chart** with persistent storage.

 ### Goal

-Deploy a PostgreSQL database with:
-- Helm
-- PersistentVolumeClaim (PVC)
-- ClusterIP service
+After completing this guide, the environment will include:
+- PostgreSQL running inside Kubernetes
+- Persistent storage using PVC
+- Secure credentials using Kubernetes Secrets
-- Basic validation using psql
+- Ability to connect using psql

-### PREREQUISITES
-Verify the following commands work:
+- A clean, reusable Helm chart

+### Prerequisites (Before you start)
+Ensure Kubernetes and Helm are working:

 ```console
 kubectl get nodes
 helm version
 ```

+If these commands fail, fix them first before continuing.

 ### CREATE WORKING DIRECTORY
+Creates a dedicated folder to store all Helm charts for microservices.

 ```console
 mkdir helm-microservices